Latest Stable

 19 Jun 2014

-Docker Engine follows a branch-based release model managed by the Moby project.
-New major versions are developed on the master branch and then stabilized in dedicated release branches named docker-X.x (for example, docker-29.x or docker-28.x).
-Each release branch is maintained by sponsoring maintainers who decide on backports, bug fixes, and security updates.
+Docker Engine is built from the Moby project and released in major version branches named docker-X.x (for example, docker-29.x).
+Each branch is maintained by sponsoring maintainers who decide on backports, bug fixes, and security updates.

-Maintained Actively developed, accepts contributions and backports, receives security updates
+Maintained Actively developed, accepts contributions and backports, in-scope for security advisories

-Maintained (security) No longer actively developed but may accept critical security fixes
+Maintained (security) No longer actively developed but may still accept critical security fixes; remains in-scope for security advisories

-Unmaintained No longer developed, no contributions accepted, out of scope for security advisories -- this is the EOL state
+Unmaintained No longer developed, no contributions accepted, out of scope for security advisories — this is the effective EOL state

 Risks of Using End-of-Life (EOL) Versions